 What started as an experimental collaboration has become a full album release on Independent Los Angeles label Ring Records.
 Produced by Chris Pepper at Saltwell Studios, Simon and The Astronauts finds four exciting new voices coming together to create an extraordinary and out of this world listening experience.
 The quartet collectively states, “It’s the best thing we’ve ever done.“

 Mystic Seers is a pop/rock, avant-garde musical project fronted by the American producer & multi-instrumentalist Derek White.

 White spent over half a decade writing, recording, and meticulously refining the work from various home studios and workspaces in his hometown of Pittsburgh, PA.
 An outgrowth of his diverse influences, Mystic Seers sees White’s memorable songwriting weaving in and out of a wall of atmospheric psychedelia, with recurring elements of early ’70s progressive rock, ’60s symphonic pop, and hints of free jazz.
-Of the ambitious nature of the project, and attention to detail that is so evident throughout.
+Fans ears will be treated to the ambitious nature of the project, and attention to detail that is so evident throughout.

-The full-length self-titled debut album will be released on a double LP May 2021 on Ring Records.
-The upcoming album has been recorded & produced by Derek White and co-produced by Adam Fischman, and mastered by Brian Zieske of Off-Axis Mastering & Bob Weston (Nirvana, In Utero) @ Chicago Mastering Service.
+The debut album is a Double LP and was recorded & produced by Derek White and co-produced by Adam Fischman, and mastered by Brian Zieske of Off-Axis Mastering & Bob Weston (Nirvana, In Utero) @ Chicago Mastering Service.